Page No. 59

 - Thus, these are known as ‘suicide bags’.

-- These may be attached on the surface of rough endoplasmic reticulum or lie freely in the cell.
+- These may be attached to the surface of the rough endoplasmic reticulum or lie freely in the cell.

 Page No. 67

-- Plasma membrane is the selectively permeable membrane that surrounds the cell and allows the entry and exit of selected materials of the cell.
+- The plasma membrane is the selectively permeable membrane that surrounds the cell and allows the entry and exit of selected materials of the cell.

 - If it ruptures, the contents of the cell will come in direct contact with the surrounding medium and not only unwanted material will be able to enter freely into the cell, but useful material will also find its way out of the cell easily.

 - This will seriously disrupt the various metabolic activities of the cell and will result in its imminent death.